 In Part I, the historical and current underpinnings of racial injustice and the obstacles to combating racism are introduced.
 Part II examines the documented psychological and emotional effects of racism, including race-based traumatic stress.
 In Part III, the authors analyze the application of forensic mental health assessment in addressing race-related experiences and present a legal and policy framework for reforming institutional and organizational policies.
-Finally, the authors advocate for a close, collaborative approach among legal and mental health professionals and their clients to seek redress for racial discrimination.
+Finally, in part IV the authors advocate for a close, collaborative approach among legal and mental health professionals and their clients to seek redress for racial discrimination.

 Confronting Racism provides a framework for legal, mental health, and other related social science professionals and leaders to acknowledge and act on the harmful aspects of our societal systems.

 Table of Contents

 Chapter 1 An Introduction to Racism and What It Means to Confront It

 Part 1 What Do We Know About the History of Racial Injustice?
 Historical and Current Underpinnings